-Day 3: - After an early breakfast we depart to Lilongwe in time to join a standard Luangwa safari.
-Depart Lilongwe at 0900 continue to Zambia then proceed on a dirt road to Luangwa Valley - Mfuwe sector.
+After an early breakfast we depart to Lilongwe in time to join a standard Luangwa safari.
+Depart Lilongwe at 0900 continue to Zambia south Luangwa Luangwa national park - Mfuwe sector.
 A picnic lunch is enjoyed en route and ETA at the Lodge is 2.30pm.
 On arrival we check into our chalets followed by tea and coffee.
 A short walk along the Luangwa riverbank is offered.
+Day 4 & 5:

-Day 7: - A day to relax on the secluded and private beach or to explore the surrounding area on foot.
-Various optional activities on offer Overnight lodge on BB basis.
+A day to relax on the secluded and private beach or to explore the surrounding area on foot.
+Various optional activities on offer Overnight Hotel on DBB basis.
+Day 8:

-Day 8: After breakfast transfer back to Lilongwe in time for your return flight or onward journey.
+After breakfast transfer back to Lilongwe in time for your return flight or onward journey.
+Included:

-Included: All transport Lilongwe return, 7 nights lodge, meals as indicated, 4 X game drives.
+All transport Lilongwe return, All accommodation, meals as indicated, 4 X game drives.
+Excluded:

-Excluded: Drinks, visa fees [if applicable], Luangwa park fees [ US$25 pp/day ], lunches at the lake, optional excursions & water sports at the lake.
+Drinks, visa fees (if applicable), Luangwa park fees US$25 pp/day, lunches at the lake, optional excursions & water sports at the lake.
+Dzalanyama Forest Lodge

-Dzalanyama Forest Lodge is set overlooking the Makata Stream amongst the Brachystegia trees, which attract a wide variety of birds and butterflies.
+Set overlooking the Makata Stream amongst the Brachystegia trees, which attract a wide variety of birds and butterflies.
 It is the ideal retreat from which to enjoy bird watching, hiking and to simply enjoy the solitude of the surrounding forest.
 Hyena, leopard and recently a small group of sable antelope have been sighted along with the regular sightings of baboon and duiker.
+Luangwa Valley

-Luangwa Valley - 9050 sq km of pristine woodland and riverine vegetation plays host to over 40 mammal and 650 bird species.
+9050 sq km of pristine woodland and riverine vegetation plays host to over 40 mammal and 650 bird species.
 The South Luangwa has been described as the premier park in Africa foremost for the variety of species seen when visiting.
 A visit to Malawi and Zambia would be totally incomplete without experiencing the sheer magnitude and delight of this unique area.
+Thornicroft Lodge

-Thornicroft Lodge is set in spacious grounds, overlooks the Luangwa River and has a swimming pool.
+Set in spacious grounds, overlooking the Luangwa River and has a swimming pool.
 They are comfortably furnished en suite chalets with ceiling fans and mosquito nets.
+Lake Malawi

 We did indeed have a terrific safari.
 To sum it up: